bongo227/Atomical/doc/doc_gen.md

 ###### Binary expression
 A binary expression is like a unary expression except the operator is in the middle of two values such as `41 + 2`.
 In this case `41` would have already been parsed and `+` is the current token.
 To finish the node the right hand side must be constructed by a call to `expression`.

-Assignment statements are also parsed here and then transformed into the correct node elsewhere otherwise some look ahead functionality would be required which would make the parser less efficent.
+Assignment statements are also parsed here and then transformed into the correct node elsewhere otherwise some look ahead functionality would be required which would make the parser less efficient.

 ```
 CASE ADD, SUB, MUL, QUO, REM,